AndreMiras/PyWallet/docs/Install.md

 ## Ubuntu host, Android target
-To be able to build the project for Android from Ubuntu, follow the official guide for core dependencies. https://python-for-android.readthedocs.io/en/latest/quickstart/#installing-dependencies Before installing additional dependencies.
+To be able to build the project for Android from Ubuntu, follow python-for-android official guide (for core dependencies). https://python-for-android.readthedocs.io/en/latest/quickstart/#installing-dependencies Before installing additional dependencies.
 ```